 Applications are considered as soon as all of the above items are received.
-Students accepted for admission will receive an official offer of admission from the Director of Admissions, along with an Acceptance Agreement.
+The Admission Committee is composed of selected faculty and an administrator who review applicant folders on a weekly basis.
+Applicants usually receive word of the Admission Committee's decision within approximately two to three weeks after all required items have been received.
+Students accepted for admission will receive an official offer of admission from the Vice President of Enrollment Management, along with an Acceptance Agreement.
 Admitted students should complete and return the Acceptance Agreement along with a \$200 non-refundable enrollment deposit by May 1.
 The deposit will be credited toward the first semester's bill.